morteza-shahrabi-farahani/golang-exercises/mastering-go/Notes/Chapter-8/Notes.md

 \* The http package uses multiple goroutines for interacting with clients - in practice, this means that you application runs concurrently!

+\* printf: printf function is used to print character stream of data on stdout console.
+\* sprintf: String print function instead of printing on console store it on char buffer which is specified in sprintf.
+\* fprintf: fprintf is used to print the string content in file but not on the stdout console.

+\* The ResponseWriter is an interface for http method.
+It has two methods, Write and WriteHeader.
+This interface is also an io.writer type.
+Because it implements the Write method inside.
+So you can call fmt.Fprintf for responseWriter variables.
+Because inside the fmt.Fprintf function, it calls the Write method of the io.writer type.

 ## Exposing metrics to Prometeus
 The list of supported data types for metrics is the following: